-International students seeking information or assistance regarding such matters as passport and visa extensions, certificates of enrollment, and employment permission should contact the Office of Multicultural Affairs (618-537-6938), which serves as the counseling and information center for students from foreign countries.
-International students also have a campus organization (International Student Organization - ISO) to help them integrate into the life of the campus, plan social activities, etc.
+International students seeking information or assistance regarding such matters as passport and visa extensions, certificates of enrollment, and employment permission should contact the Office of Multicultural Affairs at (618) 537-6938, which serves as the counseling and information center for students from outside of the U.S. International students also have a campus organization the International Student Organization (ISO) to help them integrate into the life of the campus, plan social activities, etc.